wubuku/Dapp-LCDP/README.md

 * The demo reveals that the low-code development pattern we advocate can efficiently develop Dapps running on different blockchains.
 Although we used the Move language(based on the Starcoin chain) for this proof-of-concept, it shows that it is also possible to use Solidity(based on Ethereum or other EVM-compatible chains), since Solidity also supports `struct` and Ethereum also provides event/log mechanisms.
 That is, the features of the Move language and the Starcoin chain that this proof-of-concept demo utilizes are also available on Ethereum.

-* "Low code" is a good way to shield the complexity of technology infrastructure utilization.
+* "Low-code" is a good way to shield the complexity of technology infrastructure utilization.
 The demo system stores states off-chain(outside the L1 chain) in order to solve the state explosion problem, which is a fairly complex architecture, but the application developer only needs to write business logic, and does not need to perceive the complexity of it at all.

-* The improvement in Dapp development efficiency with the "low code" approach is amazing.
+* The improvement in Dapp development efficiency with the "low-code" approach is amazing.
 Using "low-code" development in the right place, development efficiency can be increased by more than ten times.
 Take the Demo system for example, the entire project has thousands of lines of code, but only two or three hundred lines of code need to be written manually by developers(after having the help of low-code platform in the near future).

 It is important to note that the demo actually does not fully show the power of low-code development.
 We can use the expression capability of DSL(DDDML) to build quite complex domain models: value objects(non-fundamental types) embedded in value objects; aggregations containing multiple(multi-level) entities, etc. In the development of real "traditional" applications, we have used DSL to build much more complex aggregate models than the demo.

 ## Deliverables

+This is certainly an ambitious project, but it doesn't make too much sense to discuss longer-term plans; we started by setting two small milestones for the project.

-### Phase I
+### Milestone I

 We will create a command line tool or a set of tools.
 At a minimum, the tool will help developers generate on-chain Move contracts (the on-chain part of a Dapp), off-chain services (written in Java or Go), and even more from domain models, such as Client JavaScript SDKs, scaffolding codes of web front-end applications with user interfaces, etc.

+It is expected that this milestone can be reached by two persons working for three months after the project starts.

-### Phase II
+### Milestone II

-We will move the functionality of the command line tools created in Phase I to the cloud, where developers can simply open their browsers and use them.
+We will move the functionality of the command line tools created in Milestone I to the cloud, where developers can simply open their browsers and use them.
 We expect to provide a simple Web IDE for developers to write domain models, generate Dapp applications "with one click", write business logic codes, and deploy the applications to a test environment in the cloud.

+It is expected that after reaching the first milestone, two persons working for three months can reach this second milestone.